· FODMAP Diet Guide · guides · 8 min read

 - Raw celery

-Why: Raw vegetables are harder to break down and can cause more gas.
+Your gut works harder to break down raw vegetables, which produces more gas.
 Cook them instead.

 Nuts: